mikeroyal/Self-Hosting-Guide/README.md

 [UrBackup](https://www.urbackup.org/) is an easy to setup Open Source client/server backup system, that through a combination of image and file backups accomplishes both data safety and a fast restoration time.
 File and image backups are made while the system is running without interrupting current processes.
 Available for Windows, macOS, and Linux.

 [Kopia](https://kopia.io/) is a user-friendly desktop app for Windows, macOS, and Linux which allows you to create snapshots, define policies, and restore files quickly with Fast and Encrypted Backups.

+[Clonezilla](https://clonezilla.org/) is a partition and disk imaging/cloning program.
+It helps you to do system deployment, bare metal backup and recovery.
+Three types of Clonezilla are available, Clonezilla live, Clonezilla lite server, and Clonezilla SE (server edition).

 [rsnapshot](https://rsnapshot.org/) is a filesystem snapshot utility based on rsync.
 This makes it easy to make periodic snapshots of local machines, and remote machines over ssh.